Practical randomness amplification and privatisation with implementations on quantum computers: Protocol and concrete numerical examples

-We discuss two concrete examples: \begin{itemize} \item The maximal violation of the Mermin inequality we could find in the literature is $M_{obs}=3.57$ from \cite{maxMermin}, dating back to 2006.
-This already allows the amplification of an imperfect RNG of parameter $\eps_{SV}\leq 0.1$ (i.e.~roughly $74\%$ random) and an overall protocol efficiency between $\eta=6.5\%$ and $\eta=7.5\%$ with $\eps_{SV}=0.05$ depending on the number of rounds and whether the I.I.D. assumption is made.
-With Raz' extractor \cite{Raz05} as discussed in Sec.~\ref{Sec:RandProc}, one even obtains $\eps_{SV}\leq 0.2$ (i.e.~roughly $50\%$ random). \item With a good, likely single-purposed, device achieving $M_{obs}=3.8$ one would be able to amplify an imperfect RNG with $\eps_{SV} \leq 0.139$ (i.e.~roughly $65\%$ random) and an overall protocol efficiency between $\eta=12.5\%$ and $\eta=14.5\%$ with $\eps_{SV}=0.05$.
-Raz' extractor would still give $\eps_{SV}\leq 0.207$, almost the same as for $M_{obs}=3.57$ -- see Fig.~\ref{Plot:RazVSDodis} for this non-trivial behavior of Raz' extractor. \end{itemize}
+The value we found is $M_{obs}=3.57$, dating back to 2006.
+This value, when using our protocol already allows the amplification of an imperfect RNG of parameter $\delta {\leq} 0.11$ (i.e.~roughly $71\%$ random) and an overall protocol efficiency between $\eta = 5\%$ and $\eta=9\%$ with $\delta=0.05$ depending on the number of rounds and whether the I.I.D. assumption is made (and without a seeded extractor).
+With Raz' extractor \cite{Raz05} as discussed in Sec.~\ref{Sec:RandProc}, one can amplify a WSR with $\delta\leq 0.2$ (i.e.~roughly $50\%$ random).